qria/codechain-sdk-js/API.md

 // Create SDK object with CodeChain RPC server URL const sdk = new SDK("http://localhost:8080");
 ```
 The parcel signer must pay the transaction fees.
 Parcels are basically a group of transactions used in CodeChain.
 They are the smallest unit that can be processed on the blockchain.
-To read more about parcels in general, click here.

 In order for the parcel to be valid, the nonce must match the nonce of the parcel signer.
 Once the parcel is confirmed, the nonce of the signer is increased by 1.
 When specifying the receiver, make sure the correct address is used for the recipient.
 In addition, the parcel must be signed with the secret key of the address.
 ```javascript